cmderdev/cmder/README.md

 If you add bash aliases to `$CMDER_ROOT/config/user-profile.sh` they will portable and follow your Cmder folder if you copy it to another machine.  `$HOME/.bashrc` defined aliases are not portable.

-#### Powershell.exe Aliases
+#### PowerShell.exe Aliases
-Powershell has native simple alias support, for example `[new-alias | set-alias] alias command`, so complex aliases with optional parameters are not supported in Powershell sessions.
-Type `get-help [new-alias|set-alias] -full` for help on Powershell aliases.
+PowerShell has native simple alias support, for example `[new-alias | set-alias] alias command`, so complex aliases with optional parameters are not supported in PowerShell sessions.
+Type `get-help [new-alias|set-alias] -full` for help on PowerShell aliases.

 ### SSH Agent